Spark9148/Transcoder_App/README.md

 Libraries Used:

-This project uses the deepmedia/Transcoder library for hardware-accelerated video transcoding.
+This project is made possible using the "https://github.com/deepmedia/Transcoder" library for hardware-accelerated video transcoding.
 This library supports various features such as cropping, concatenation, clipping, audio processing, and more.